- Cycling through the historic wine regions of Tuscany, stopping off for a bit of wine tasting along the way

 Our final day’s ride will take us back towards Pisa and Casciana Terme.
 Taking a network of minor roads, we meander over rolling hills, eventually ascending into Volterra, one of Tuscany’s most evocative hill towns.
 From the Etruscan gates to the remains of the Roman forum, we’ll capture the real Italian experience here.
 Arriving early afternoon in Casciana Terme, will not only give us time to pack up our bikes but also to make the most of the hot springs, indulging in thermal baths and more fine dining and wine.
 A great way to end Italy’s ultimate riding experience.

 We will be riding mostly on well-surfaced tarmac roads, through countryside linking up some of the most important hilltop centres in this stunning region.
-Tuscany is predominantly hilly, so you can expect some climbs with short steep sections followed by meandering descents.
+Tuscany is predominantly hilly, so you can expect climbs every day, some short steep sections, some longer ones, followed by meandering descents.

 Tuscany is also famous for its ‘Strade Bianche’ (unsealed white roads) which host their own annual road cycling race; L‘Eroica.
 You will have an opportunity to ride some short stages of the L‘Eroica route so we recommend that riders avoid super lightweight racing tyres and opt for a slightly more robust tyre, such as a puncture resistant 25c.
 These will also be useful when on the approach to some of our rural accommodations which are often dirt road or gravel driveways.